paulo-ferraz-oliveira/nodejs-tests-example/README.md

 This repository serves as a showcase for <https://github.com/paulo-ferraz-oliveira/nodejs-tests>.

-I wanted something simple, but also useful, to test it with, so I implemented a basid PubSub object, with interface taking inspiration from Node.js' `EventEmitter`.
+I wanted something simple, but also useful, to test it with, so I implemented a basic PubSub object, with interface taking inspiration from Node.js' `EventEmitter`.

 ## The project